srdjan/mocchi/README.md

 ### Layout

-sem-mochi provides a flexible grid system and container components using attributes instead of classes:
+mocchi provides a flexible grid system and container components using attributes instead of classes:

 ```html
 <!-- Basic container -->